-A lens hood would certainly help to eliminate lens flare, because more often than not, silhouette images will be taken towards the light.
+A lens hood would certainly help to eliminate lens flare because more often than not, silhouette images will be taken towards the light.

-You may want to use some form of flash (not too much or you could spoil the effect), to lighten some foreground elements, because shooting into the light will not only darken your subject, but also the foreground can suffer.
+You may want to use some form of flash (not too much or you could spoil the effect) to lighten some foreground elements, because shooting into the light will not only darken your subject, but also the foreground can suffer.

-I think anything that carries a strong visual element, or is mood invoking, but something that the viewer can immediately relate to. such as, the human form, animals like dogs or horses, for example.
-Trees, such as palm trees, or Pandanas trees, can create good moody scenes.
+I think anything that carries a strong visual element or is mood invoking, but something that the viewer can immediately relate to. such as the human form, animals like dogs or horses, for example.
+Trees, such as palm trees, or Pandanus trees, can create good moody scenes.
 Jumping Motocross riders can bring about dynamic action shots.
 And don't forget to make the decision as to which way you should hold the camera to take your shots, portrait (vertical) or landscape (horizontal) mode.
 If unsure, try a few shots either way and make the decision when you see the results.

 try to have your silhouette subject/s stand out alone from other elements in the scene, or if there are two main subjects, it is best to keep them apart so that each subject is a separate entity and stands out from the other.